-Background fluorescence was subtracted from each sample and the untreated controls were normalized (100 % viability).
-Samples were considered to be above the limit of detection and therefore categorized as resistant if the antibiotic, at its highest level, reduced viability by less than 20%.
-In cases the upper asymptote was not defined (the lowest concentration reduced viability by more than 80%) or the model could not due to poor data quality the sample was not included in the analysis.
-The EC50 was measured for each of the antimicrobial strain combinations.
+Background fluorescence was subtracted from each sample and the values normalized against the untreated controls (100 % viability).
+Samples were considered to be above the limit of detection, and therefore categorized as resistant, if the antibiotic, at its highest concentration, reduced viability by less than 20%.
+In cases where the upper asymptote was not defined (the lowest concentration reduced viability by more than 80%) or the values could not be modelled due to poor data quality the sample was not included in the analysis.
+The EC50 was measured for each of the antimicrobial-strain combinations.

 The relationship between the EC50 and Etest was analysed using log-log regression.
-For each EC50 a corresponding Etest was predicted using the regression parameters of the training data.
-Essential agreement (EA) was defined as the percentage of strains falling within +/- one doubling dilution of evaluable strains (not above or below limit of detection).
-The analysis of the precision of the prediction needs to take in account the estimation error of the EC50 parameter in the dose response method.
-Bootstrapping was therefore used to compute appropriate confidence intervals.
-Bootstrapping consists in estimating the properties of an estimator by resampling, with replacement, from a set of observations.
-The key assumption is that the observed distribution of a given sample approximates the underling population distribution from which the sample is drawn.
-Therefore, correct Ci are derived by resampling both the EC50 and the parameters or the log-log model.
-The resampling of the EC50 is performed in two steps as for some observations the standard deviation in the dose response is relatively high, resulting in negative estimates rendering logarithmisation impossible.
-Therefore, initially a first sample of size 2*105 is drawn from a normal distribution (EC50 and standard deviation as parameters).
-After dropping the negative values, 105 observations are drawn.
-It should be noted that dropping the negative EC50 introduces a bias..
-Subsequently a sample of 105 combinations of linear regression parameters were drawn from a two dimensional normal distribution, using as parameters the variance-covariance matrix of the log-log regression.
-Combining the two yields a sample of 105 predicted Etest values, from which the 0.025 and 0.975 percentiles are computed to estimate 95% CI.
-Three independent experiments were made for the WHO reference strains and the coefficient of variation of the EC50 was calculated.
-For the training data (84 strains) and validation data (40 strains) one experiment was made.
+For each EC50, a corresponding MIC was predicted using the regression parameters of the initial dataset (84 blinded gonococcal strains).
+Essential agreement was defined as the percentage of strains with predicted MICs within ±1 doubling dilution of Etest MICs of evaluable strains (not above or below limit of detection).

+Given that both the EC50 obtained in the dose-response model and the parameters used in the prediction are random variables, confidence intervals (CI) were calculated using bootstrapping.
+Firstly, 105 EC50 values were obtained by resampling from a normal distribution, with the EC50 its standard error as parameters.
+Subsequently a sample of 105 combinations of linear regression parameters was drawn from a two dimensional normal distribution, using as parameters the variance-covariance matrix of the log-log regression.
+Combining the two yields a sample of 105 predicted MIC values, from which the 0.025 and 0.975 percentiles were computed to estimate 95% CI.

+Three independent experiments were performed for the WHO reference strains (n=8) and the coefficient of variation of the EC50 was calculated.
+For the initial dataset for developing the regression model (84 strains) and the validation dataset (40 strains), one experiment was made.

 Categorical agreement with Etest

-Deviation from Etest were calculated as log2 differences from the predicted EC50.
-The strains were categorized using the S (susceptible), I (intermediary), R (resistant) classes as defined in the EUCAST 2016 guidelines30.
-Minor errors were defined as misclassifications of intermediary resistant strains.
+Deviations from the Etest MICs were calculated as log2 differences from the predicted EC50.
+The strains were categorized as S (susceptible), I (intermediate), and R (resistant) to each antimicrobial in accordance with the EUCAST 2016 guidelines.30 As previously described,REF minor errors were defined as misclassifications of intermediate strains as susceptible or resistant.
 Major errors were susceptible strains misclassified as resistant.
-Very major errors were resistant strains that were recognized as susceptible.
-The EC50 values are read on a continuous scale, therefore nearly identical values around the breakpoint (e.g. 4 and 4.01) can result in categorical errors.
-Sensitivity and specificity of specificity of the assay were calculated as previously described for the resistant (positive values) and susceptible strains (negative values) but not for the intermediary resistant strains31.
+Very major errors were resistant strains that were misclassified as susceptible.
+The EC50 values are read on a continuous scale, therefore nearly identical values around a resistance breakpoint (e.g. 0.125 and 0.126) can result in categorical errors.
+Sensitivity and specificity of the assay were calculated as previously described for the resistant (positive values) and susceptible strains (negative values) but not for the intermediate strains.31

 Hill slopes